-Before the adoption of western culture by our ancestors, rituals would involve several processes, regulations, practices, etc. Specific events would require donning particular regalia, or drawing distinct intricate tribal patterns on the body, and much more.
+Before the adoption of western culture by our ancestors, rituals were an acceptable practice.
+Some would require donning particular regalia, drawing distinct intricate tribal patterns on the body, following a set regulation of actions, and more.

 Hair Journey Before seeing The Light

 My typical hair routine before involved: rocking weaves, braiding hair, and often straightening with heat.